piskvorky/gensim/docs/_sources/simserver.txt

    for querying (using its state from when the session started).
 Power failures leave service in a consistent state (implicit rollback).
 5. **Pure Python**.
-Well, technically, NumPy and SciPy are mostly wrapped C and Fortran, but gensim itself is pure Python.
+Well, technically, NumPy and SciPy are mostly wrapped C and Fortran, but `gensim <http://radimrehurek.com/gensim/>`_ itself is pure Python.
 No compiling, installing or root priviledges needed.
 6. **Concurrency support**.
 The underlying service object is thread-safe and can therefore be used as a daemon server: clients connect to it via RPC and issue train/index/query requests remotely.
 7. **Cross-network, cross-platform and cross-language**.
 While the Python server runs over TCP using `Pyro <http://irmen.home.xs4all.nl/pyro/>`_, clients in Java/.NET are trivial thanks to `Pyrolite <http://irmen.home.xs4all.nl/pyrolite/>`_.

-TODO add some hard numbers (for wikipedia?)

 The rest of this document serves as a tutorial explaining the features in more detail.